-In some ways, these are the easy ones - and often where SaaS marketers tend to focus their efforts.
-After all, it makes logical sense - no leads means no customers, which very quickly means no business.
+In some ways, these are the easy ones — and often where SaaS marketers tend to focus their efforts.
+After all, it makes logical sense — no leads mean no customers, which very quickly means no business.
 But it’s important to bear in mind that, while leads are important, if you don’t know how to convert them into paying customers they might as well not exist.
 Here are our recommendations for metrics to track that really do make a difference.

 1. Unique Visitors